ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 an unexpected downgrade.

-Binary ladders provided for the purpose of monitoring follow the series of lookups that would be made by the algorithm in {{binary-ladder}} if the target version of the label was the greatest that existed.
-Note that this means the series of lookups performed is always the same for the same target version, regardless of whatever the actual greatest version of the label is.
+Binary ladders provided for the purpose of monitoring follow the series of lookups that would be made by the algorithm in {{binary-ladder}}.
 From this series of lookups, two optimizations are made:

 First, any lookup for a version greater than the target version is omitted.
 As a